Wuhan Coronavirus: Akin to normal flu, can spread during the incubation period even before the onset of symptoms.

 On 28th Jan 2020, the German Health Ministry confirmed that a 33-year-old German had contracted the virus from a Chinese colleague who had visited the company a week ago.
 The incubation period seems to be unusually long — up to two weeks.
 Therefore, it is possible that the Chinese colleague had no symptoms at the time.
 On her flight back home on 23rd Jan, the woman began to fall ill.
 She sought medical treatment after reaching China and tested positive for coronavirus.
 The information was shared with the German company, and the 33-year-old German also felt like he had flu and subsequently tested positive for the virus.
 Three more co-workers of the Chinese woman in Germany tested positive eventually.

-“As the death toll from the novel (new) coronavirus detected in Wuhan China touches 1,771 (most of them in central Hubei province), the number of confirmed cases of pneumonia caused by the same novel coronavirus has mounted to about 70,617 in 31 provincial-level regions so far,” says China’s National Health Commission.
-The city of 11 million people, the epicentre of the epidemic, continues to remain under virtual lockdown, while other major Chinese cities are facing severe travel restrictions.
+“As the death toll from the novel (new) coronavirus or Covid-19, detected in Wuhan China touches 1,771 (most of them in central Hubei province), the number of confirmed cases of pneumonia caused by the same novel coronavirus has mounted to about 70,617 in 31 provincial-level regions so far,” says China’s National Health Commission.
+City of 11 million people, the epicenter of the epidemic, continues to remain under virtual lockdown, while other major Chinese cities are facing severe travel restrictions.

 Elsewhere in the world, the Philippines, Hong Kong, Japan, France, and Taiwan confirm a one each death due to novel coronavirus infection.